 Philippine labour law is intertwined with the principle of social justice.
-The Civil Code declares that relationships between management and the workforce are not merely contractual but are imbued with public interest such that labour contracts must yield to the common good,2 while the Constitution declares that '[t]he State affirms labour as a primary social economic force.
-It shall protect the rights of workers and promote their welfare'.3 Various statutes provide similar protections such that if there is any doubt, all labour legislation and all labour contracts shall be construed in favour of the safety and decent living of the worker.4 Philippine case law also provides: 'When the conflicting interest of labour and capital are weighed on the scales of social justice, the heavier influence of the latter must be counterbalanced by the sympathy and compassion the law must accord the underprivileged worker.'5
+The Philippine Constitution itself and several statutes declare that relationships between management and the workforce are imbued with public interest such that labour contracts must yield to the common good and must be construed in favour of the safety and decent living of the worker.2 Philippine case law also provides: 'When the conflicting interest of labour and capital are weighed on the scales of social justice, the heavier influence of the latter must be counterbalanced by the sympathy and compassion the law must accord the underprivileged worker.'3

 i Legal framework

 The Labour Code primarily governs labour standards and labour relations, and regulates:

 - pre-employment, including the recruitment and placement of overseas workers, and the employment of non-resident foreign nationals;

 - human resources development, including training for apprentices and learners;

 - labour standards, including hours of work, rest periods, wages and premium pay;

 - health and safety, and social welfare benefits;